ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 #### Using CKEditor 5 source

-Once your configuration is updated, you can now use CKEditor 5 directly from source.
+Once your configuration is updated, you can use CKEditor 5 directly from source.
 Test it by editing `src/App.js`:

 ```jsx
 import React, { Component } from 'react';